Reasoning graphs

-Understanding Brick Types in Mindbloom
+Understanding card types in Mindbloom

 In Mindbloom, each card represents a different kind of knowledge or belief — not based on whether it’s a premise or conclusion, but based on how objective or subjective it is, and how it should be evaluated.
 Here's how each type works:

-Fact Cards
+Fact cards

 Present the premises of the argument, laying the foundation for logical conclusions

-Conviction Card
+Conviction card

 Reflect personal or strategic stances based on the logical structure.

-Hypothesis Cards
+Hypothesis cards

 Counter Argument Cards